-“It’s made many people think, ‘this is how you invest, this is how you build wealth,’ Falcone says.
+“It’s made many people think, ‘this is how you invest, this is how you build wealth,’” Falcone says.
 “And while trading individual stocks IS one way to build wealth, that’s not where most young people should be starting.”

 Who uses Robinhood?

-Day traders will always try to game the system — even if it's usually next to impossible to make boatloads of cash that way.
+Day traders will often try to game the system — even if it's usually next to impossible to make boatloads of cash that way.
 And since Robinhood lets anybody with a bank account buy and sell risky financial products, its appeal is no surprise.

-How to invest with Robinhood (the right way)
+How to use Robinhood (the right way)

 Before you download any sort of investing app, figure out what your motivation is, Falcone suggests.
 Are you doing this to make some quick cash?
 Because you have Reddit-induced FOMO?
 Or because you want to put your money to work responsibly, and are prepared to think about long-term strategies?

 “That should help you put blinders on to what you might be seeing on social media or hearing from your friends,” Falcone says.
 “If [certain] types of stock don't fit into your strategy, then you should immediately know to ignore those suggestions.”

 If you’re approaching this through a financial planning lens, make sure you’ve already paid off all your credit card and high-rate consumer debt.
 You should also be contributing enough to your employer-sponsored plan to maximize any potential match benefit — that’s an immediate, guaranteed return on your investment that you can’t expect from the stock market.